 The My Business Excellence (MBE) Framework is for any SME business that wishes to become high performing in the shortest possible time.
 It comprises five Prerequisites for excellence, all driven by the need to ensure Customer Delight in everything.
 Download a copy of our eBook to the right of this post if you would like more detailed information.

 How can you convert these five high level Prerequisites into concrete action?

-For most SME business CEOs and their employees, almost all your time is spent IN the business.
-To implement My Business Excellence, you and your employees must work ON the business some of the time.
-Ironically by following the MBE approach, the process improvement activities completed free up time, which allows you to spend even more time working ON the business.
+Unfortunately, most SME business CEOs and their employees spend almost all their time working IN the business.
+To implement business excellence and reap the huge rewards, you and your employees need to work ON the business for some of the time.
+By following our MBE approach, the completed process improvement projects free up time, which allows you and your people to spend even more time working ON the business.
 This feedback loop makes things easier and easier.
-So the hard part is to start and build momentum.

-The Four Phases of a My Business Excellence Implementation
+The Four Phases of Implementation

 - Get buy-in from all employees and the board if applicable.
 This is your shared strategic direction, make sure everyone is pulling the same way.